Answered By: Linda Hinsley Last Updated: Aug 29, 2018 Views: 235

 You will note that the Library Catalogue and DISCOVER find both print and electronic materials.
 Some find the Catalogue more helpful for print materials and DISCOVER for online resources, but this is a matter of preference.

-For titles of journal articles, e.g. "Distinctive 16 PF Personality Traits of Librarians", use DISCOVER; individual articles cannot be found by searching the Library Catalogue.
+For titles of journal articles, e.g. "Distinctive 16 PF Personality Traits of Librarians", use DISCOVER or the 'Go to an article' link in eJournals.
+Individual articles cannot be found by searching the Library Catalogue.

 The title of the journal, for e.g. Journal of Library Administration, can be found in the Library Catalogue as well as DISCOVER- along with details of which years the Library has access to.
 If the title of the journal does not appear then the Library does not subscribe to that.particular item.
 If this is the case and you need the journal then you can request it through either a free service called ArticleReach or an Inter-Library Loan (request fees payable), or search the Internet to see if it's freely available.